Attorney General asks Ohio Supreme Court to suspend Roger Reynolds

 Reynolds was paid $106,498 last year and is expected to collect $108,362 this year, according to the Butler County Treasurer’s Office.

-Reynolds’ lawyer has made it clear to FOX19 NOW they will fight the charges and the suspension.
+Last week, he made it clear to us they will fight the charges and the suspension.

-If convicted, Reynolds faces a maximum sentence of 7 years in prison and thousands in fines.

-Reynolds, a Republican who has been the county’s auditor since 2008, was summoned to appear in Butler County Common Pleas Court next week, on Feb.
-17 at 1 p.m., court records show.

 “Mr. Reynolds has never solicited, accepted, or paid any bribes, and he has never used his position, authority or influence to improperly benefit himself or anyone else,” his attorney, Chad Ziepfel said.